VC-MIPI-modules/vc_mipi_nvidia/README.md

    ```
      $ ./setup.sh --host
    ```
 4. Define which camera to activate in the device tree.
 A device tree file will open and you have to set a value of 1 for the driver to activate.
-   ---
-   ** NOTE **
-   The universal driver with auto detection is for Jetpack 4.5 and the Auvidea JNX30 carrier board released (VC_MIPI=45a).
-In this case you don't have to activate a specific device tree file.
+   > Jetpack 4.5 and JNX30 Auvidea carrier board: The universal driver with auto detection is released.
+You don't have to activate a specific device tree file anymore.
-   ---
    ```
      $ ./setup.sh --camera
    ```